Aging and Sleep

 Impact of Diet and Exercise on Sleep for Aging Adults

 A healthy diet can help ensure a healthy sleep pattern regardless of age.
 But as you get older, it’s important to be more mindful of the things you’re putting in your body and when.
-For example, high-sugar foods and refined carbs, such as white bread, white rice, pasta, and potatoes, can not only make it harder to fall asleep, but it can also contribute to a lack of deep sleep.
+For example, high-sugar foods such as after-dinner desserts and refined carbs such as white bread, white rice, pasta, and potatoes can not only make it harder to fall asleep, but can also contribute to a lack of deep sleep.

 The same applies to spicy food, alcohol, cigarettes and consuming caffeine later in the day.
 And while it’s important to stay hydrated, drinking too much of any liquid right before bed can cause you to wake in the middle of the night for bathroom breaks.